 Using of smartphones for navigation is permitted only if they have correct software and can work without battery save mode - for correct participant’s position acquisition.

-All participants must use NeverAlone\Endu app for smartphone or have their own SPOT device with ID (subscription enabled), with which the participant is tracked for complying the rules and also for following the route.
-The device to be used must be selected during registration.
+All participants must use trackers they get from organizers, with which the participant is tracked for complying the rules and also for following the route.
 Seeing suspicious behavior or GPS coordinates organizers can take a decision to exclude the participant from the challenge.
 That’s why when having questions or problems the participant has to contact the organizers by given phone No. and tell about the situation.
 Otherwise the participant would be disqualified (“DNF”).
 The participants’ recorded track (e.g. GPX) can be used to clear up the questions, that’s why it’s recommended to record one.

 The participants’ tracking system is used to check their routes, but not to ensure their safety.
 The maximum tolerance for not following the route is 50 meters, knowing that GPS signal can be inaccurate sometimes.